hexogencode/background_deleter/README.md

-# background_deleter
+# Background deleter

-Removes image background when user enters a link on it
+## Removes image background when user enters a link on it